 As mentioned above, the exam will happen in the WVH computer labs, with a specific application that was made for this purpose.
 The application has an interface that shows you a bunch of “text file” pages.
 These pages include all textual content from the course: the class notes, interpreters, homework texts and solutions, as well as texts and solutions to past sample exams (that are given out for preparation).
 Also, there is one such page for each of the exam questions, and an editable page for you to write your answer.

 The editor is based on DrRacket and has similar functionality (includes most of its keyboard bindings, syntax highlighting, and indentation).
 You will not, however, be able to run your code.
 This is to avoid making a hard project-like exam where you spend time debugging code.
 In addition, the application has a simple text messaging facility, which is used to send you notifications (e.g., when something was clarified), and for you to communicate with the instructor.

 The application doesn’t save any content on the machine that you use.
 Instead, updates are sent to the server every few seconds, and that’s where your work is saved.
 You do not need to explicitly save files, they are always kept in sync.
 This makes a robust system: you don’t need to remember to save or submit your work, and even if your computer crashes, you will be able to continue using a different machine, in the worst case, losing only a few seconds of typing.

 The application works in “Kiosk Mode”: shown as a full screen, and it tries to lock out any other access to the machine.
 There will be one machine per student, so you may work, leave, and come back to the same machine whenever you like.
 (Note that the server logs all activity, which means that attempts to cheat the system are easy to find.)

-If we go with a weekend exam, and you happen to be out of town or unavailable for some reason, it is possible to run the exam application on your machine and take it remotely.
+For exceptional cases of people who are out of town etc, it is possible to run the exam application on your machine and take it remotely.